LINSANITY03/LINSANITY03/README.md

 - 👀 I’m interested in creating software having real world impact and knowing how things work.
 - 🌱 I’m currently working on building AI agents with [robsca](https://github.com/robsca) on [Duck-Soup](https://github.com/duck-soup).
 - 💞️ I’m looking to collaborate on open-source projects with interest in Finance, AI/ML as well as blockchains.
+- One of my new todo is to learn Go, as I want to know more about network servers 😋.
 - 📫 How to reach me pujantamang92@gmail.com

 <!---